monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

 # Data Contract Versioning: An Architectural Vision

+In our previous article, we explored how to structure data contracts effectively, from basic metadata to sophisticated quality rules.
+Now that we have a solid foundation for our contracts, let's tackle one of the most challenging aspects: managing their evolution over time.

 Data contract versioning represents a major architectural challenge, where technical change management must harmonize with evolving business needs.
 My experience in designing data platforms has shown that the key lies in a layered approach that separates concerns while maintaining overall coherence.

 ## Versioning Fundamentals